roverdotcom/social-graph/README.md

 1. Your friends
 2. Friends of your friends
-3. Sitters your friends have used and left at least a 4 star review
+3. Sitters to whom your friends have given at least a 4 star review

 Your task is to create a program in Python, Ruby, Javascript or Java that will print a list of suitable sitters for an individual dog owner.